-Nara's Todaiji Temple and Chion-in in Kyoto are known to have bells so large that it takes the combined force of 17 monks to ring them.
-Depending on the temple, some places may even let shrine visitors take turns in ringing the bell.
-Visitors to a shrine are called sanpaisha in Japanese.
+Nara's Todaiji Temple and Chion'in in Kyoto are known to have gigantic bells that require the combined force of 17 monks to ring them.
+These sacred sites are famous places to see and hear this annual spectacle.

 Since the ceremony ends after 108 strikes, there are times when throngs of early visitors arriving and participating can cause it to finish sooner than expected.
 Please try to arrive ahead of time to see this year-end festivity!

 At night, the temple may serve beverages like sake or amazake while larger temples may even serve food.